Pteratato/Oasis/Oasis_CH01.md

-And these are the best stories, where we have the privilege of witnessing how a man may be molded into his best form, or perhaps into his worst form.
+And these are my favorite stories, where we have the privilege of witnessing how a man may be molded into his best form, or perhaps into his worst form.
 How he may ascend or descend, or both, at times.
 And perhaps we’ll see a little of ourselves in him, as fellow men of mud.

 I am the Storyteller.
 Let us turn our gaze to this world where men of mud toil endlessly in a desperate attempt to thrive and build, and create something lasting in the short gasp of their existence.